±Forensic Focus Partners

-Whether you are going via a recruiter or directly to a company, please don’t just send your CV to info@ or HR@ a certain organisation.
+Whether you are going via a recruiter or directly to a company, please don’t just send your CV to [email protected] or [email protected] a certain organisation.
 Any covering letter I see addressed to ‘Dear Sir/Madam’ is automatically deleted.
 Take the time to find out who is likely to make the hiring decision and contact them directly.

 Go beyond the obvious: if you haven’t researched it already, you will be surprised at the number of Public and Private sector organisations with a CF capability.
 Generally speaking, those organisations which have a lower profile and are harder to research will have fewer applications which means you are more likely to be successful.
 As always, it really does pay to do your research thoroughly.

 Keep this very short, punchy and emphasising achievement.
 My advice would be to include a short opening and closing paragraph along with maybe four/five bullet points as opposed to a page of text.

 It sounds a small point, but always include your phone number in a prominent area as this makes it easy for the decision maker to call you.
 Again, as in all this advice, the whole point is to make it easy for the decision maker to invite you to interview.

 Many (hopefully all!) the people you contact will be busy with operational issues and sometimes just aren’t in a position to focus on your CV.
 Make it easier for them by chasing them: ensure sure they have received your CV and emphasise how keen you are to join their organisation.
 If they aren’t recruiting at this time, ask them when they are likely to be recruiting.
 Ask them if anyone they know is recruiting.
 See if you can arrange some unpaid work experience, even if it just to make the tea as once they have seen you in person, you become more than just another graduate.